Mass Gainer Protein: What is it, and is it Worth It?

 If you don’t have bricklayers, you’ll be left with a pile of bricks and no one to build the wall.
 You see where I’m going here?
 You can eat all the protein you want, but if you aren't getting enough calories, you can't build muscle effectively.

 So, how many calories do you need in order to build muscle?
 Unfortunately, it’s not an exact science.
-There are a lot of variables at play, and will be different for different people.
+There are a lot of variables at play, and they will be different for different people.

 I’ll make it simple and give you the rule I use.
 I like to gauge calories on activity level.

 When I say activity level, I’m talking about average daily activity outside of your workouts.
-For this, I recommend using your daily step count and bodyweight.
+For this, I recommend using your daily step count and body weight.

 If you want to add muscle, take your bodyweight in pounds and multiply it by 18-22.